Gustarh/DWBCCB-SQL-PROJECT-TEAM-E-/Starting_with_data.md

 Answer:(Richmond, United kingdom),(Birmingham, United Kingdom), (Torshalla, Sweden)

-Question 4:What are the top 5 property type in terms of price
+Question 4:What are the distinct property type in airbnb?

-SQL Queries:
+SQL Queries:SELECT DISTINCT property_type

-Answer:

-Question 5:
+FROM listings

+Answer: Entire Vacation home, private room, hut, entire town house .......

+Question 5:What is the most popular neighbourhood?

-SQL Queries:
+SQL Queries:SELECT neighbourhood,COUNT(*)AS Total_listings

-Answer:
+FROM listings
+GROUP BY neighbourhood
+ORDER BY Total_listings DESC

+Answer:Ward 115 is the most popular neighbourhood with total listing of 2109